 (2) As you get even closer, you’ll encounter the berms I frequently make note of – those piles of rocks and silt (and junk, including a lot of bottles) in front of each interruption to flow, their size depending upon the size of the structure.
 These berms obviously change your depth – and you rise.
 Unless you’re prepared for it, you get confused and try to get back to your planned depth, but that will take you away from your original line.
 Experience more than anything else will help.
 The berms are 1-2 feet high.

 Practice is the key element here.
-In my next post (to be completed shortly), I’ll show you some videos of the differences in river bottom at different depths, which can be quite subtle, and what changes as you get close to the locks.
+In my next post, I’ll show you some videos of the differences in river bottom at different depths, which can be quite subtle, and what changes as you get close to the locks.